Hop-Count Based Self-Supervised Anomaly Detection on Attributed Networks: Experiments

 \subsection{Datasets}

 We use five real-world attributed networks to evaluate the effectiveness of our proposed method.
 These networks have been widely used in previous anomaly detection studies~\cite{li2017radar,peng2018anomalous,ding2019deep,gutierrez2019multi,pei2020resgcn}.
 These networks can be categorized into two types: networks with ground-truth anomaly labels and networks with injected anomaly labels. \begin{itemize} \item For networks with ground-truth anomaly labels, Amazon and Enron\footnote{\url{https://www.ipd.kit.edu/mitarbeiter/muellere/consub/}} have been used.
 Amazon is a co-purchase network~\cite{muller2013ranking}.
 The anomalous nodes are defined as nodes having the tag \textit{amazonfail}.
 Enron is an email network~\cite{metsis2006spam}.
 Attributes represent content length, number of recipients, etc, and each edge indicates the email transmission between sender and receiver.
 Spammers are the anomalies. \item For networks with injected anomaly labels, we select BlogCatalog, Flickr and ACM\footnote{\url{http://people.tamu.edu/~xhuang/Code.html}}.
 BlogCatalog is a blog sharing website.
 A list of tags associated with each user is used as the attributes.
 Flickr is an image hosting and sharing website.
 Similarly, tags are the attributes.
 ACM is a citation network.
-Words in abstracts are used as attributes. \end{itemize} A brief statistics of these attributed networks is shown in Table~\ref{tb:data}.
+Words in abstracts are used as attributes. \end{itemize} A brief statistics of these attributed networks are showed in Table~\ref{tb:data} (In Appendix~\ref{DS}).
 Note that for the data with injected labels, to make a fair comparison, we follow previous studies for anomaly injection~\cite{ding2019deep,pei2020resgcn}.
 In specific, two anomaly injection methods have been used to inject anomalies by perturbing topological structure and nodal attributes, respectively: \begin{itemize} \item \textbf{Structural anomalies}: we perturb the topological structure of the input network to generate structural anomalies.
-It is intuitive that small cliques are typically anomalous in which a small set of nodes are much more connected to each other than average~\cite{skillicorn2007detecting}.
-Thus, we inject edges to form small cliques as the structural anomalies following the method used in~\cite{ding2019deep,ding2019interactive,pei2020resgcn}.
-In details, we randomly select $s$ nodes from the network and then make those nodes fully connected, and then all the $s$ nodes forming the clique are labeled as anomalies. $t$ cliques are generated repeatedly and totally there are $s\times t$ structural anomalies. \item \textbf{Attribute anomalies}: we perturb the nodal attributes of the input network to generate attribute anomalies.
-Same to~\cite{ding2019deep,song2007conditional,pei2020resgcn}, we first randomly select $s\times t$ nodes as the attribute perturbation candidates.
-For each selected node $v_i$, we randomly select another $k$ nodes from the network and calculate the Euclidean distance between $v_i$ and all the $k$ nodes.
-Then the node with largest distance is selected as $v_j$ and the attributes $\bm{X}_j$ of node $v_j$ is changed to $\bm{X}_i$ of node $v_i$.
-The selected node $v_j$ is regarded as the generated attribute anomaly. \end{itemize} In the experiments, we set $s=15$ and set $t$ to 10, 15, and 20 for BlogCatalog, Flickr and ACM, respectively which are the same to~\cite{ding2019deep,pei2020resgcn} in order to make a fair comparison.
-To facilitate the learning process, in our experiments, we use Principal Component Analysis (PCA)~\cite{wold1987principal} to reduce the dimensionality of attributes to 20 following~\cite{ding2019interactive}.
+We randomly select $s$ nodes from the network and then make those nodes fully connected, and then all the $s$ nodes forming the clique are labeled as anomalies. $t$ cliques are generated repeatedly and totally there are $s\times t$ structural anomalies.